 The guiding principle of Packwood’s Learning support department is to help every child achieve their full potential.
-The department is made up of seven teachers who all hold qualifications to teach children with learning difficulties and is located in its own block with a dedicated suite of rooms that provide a welcoming and friendly atmosphere.
+The department is made up of a number of teachers who all hold qualifications to teach children with learning difficulties and is located in its own block with a dedicated suite of rooms that provide a welcoming and friendly atmosphere.
 We consider it very important that the children feel comfortable and at ease, as it is only then that they will be able to benefit from the specialist teaching.
 Equally, it is important that parents are fully involved and we are always happy to welcome them to the department and to meet for a chat.

 Referrals and Assessment

 Teachers, form tutors or parents who have concerns about a child’s progress with their learning can contact the department at any time.
 Typically, concerns may arise in relation to difficulties with reading, spelling, numeracy, organisation, presentation of work, or motor skills.